Paciente8159/uCNC-modules/rpico_pio_encoder/README.md

 The first symptom looked like the custom encoder was not initialized because only the standard `EC/RPM` debug line was visible.
-That was misleading: the standard line is printed by the generic encoder module even when the source is the RP2350 PIO custom backend.
+That was misleading: the standard line is printed by the generic encoder module even when the source is the RPico PIO custom backend.

 There were three separate issues:

-1. The RP2350 index debug helper only updated an internal string.
+1. The RPico index debug helper only updated an internal string.
 It did not print anything, so virtual-index health was invisible.
 2. The virtual-index task jumped directly to the newest crossed slot.
 At about 200 RPM with 10 virtual indexes per revolution, several slots could pass